lix-pm/switchx/README.md

 ## Installation

-Not as smooth as it could be, but `npm install switchx -g && switchx` basically kind of does it.
+Not as smooth as it could be, but `npm install haxeshim -g && npm install switchx -g && switchx` basically kind of does it.

 ## OS support